-Chikankari of Lucknow: Straight from the land of Tehzeeband Nazaquat, Chikankari is delicate, intricate embroidery that has been introduced by Nur Jahan, the wife Mughal emperor, Jahangir.
+Straight from the land of Tehzeeband Nazaquat, Chikankari is delicate, intricate embroidery that has been introduced by Nur Jahan, the wife of Mughal emperor, Jahangir.
 A chicken fabric is created by bloc printing particular patterns on it.
-Craftsmen then embroider the stitches along with the pattern and finally when it is done, the fabric is washed to remove the traces of the print.
+Craftsmen then embroider the stitches along with the pattern and finally, when it is done, the fabric is washed to remove the traces of the print.

-Phulkari of Punjab: Besides Sarson da saag and make di roti, Punjab is also famous for its Phulkari embroidery.
+Besides Sarson da saag and Make di roti, Punjab is also famous for its Phulkari embroidery.
 The stitches are embroidered on the back of the cloth so that the design takes place in the front.
 The contrast of colorful stitches on a subtle background gives a very outstanding look.

-Kashida of Kashmir: Since farming is not possible in harsh winters of Kashmir, this embroidery became a source of daily bread for people in Kashmir.
+Since farming was not possible in the harsh winters of Kashmir, this embroidery became a source of daily bread for people in Kashmir.
 The embroidery is mainly done on fabrics such as wool and silk.
 The craftsmen there stitch the beautiful scenes inspired by nature rather than any animal or human figure.

 The thin strips of gold or silver ribbons are hand-stitched on the patterns or motifs made on the fabric.
 The embroidery is famous in Rajasthan and is typically found in lehengas, odhani, sarees, shawls, dupattas, kurtas, ethnic wear, and even turbans.